KevinBian107/GLearning-Benchmark/README.md

 ---

 ### Index-Based Tokenization Transformer (IBTT)
-First cd into the correct directory for generating synthetic graphs and tokenize them by following certain rule set:
+First cd into the correct directory for generating synthetic graphs and tokenize them by following certain rule set (refer to the [symthetic data documentation](/docs/synthetic_data.md) for our specific graph + task setup):

 ```bash
 # auto setup enviornment + make graphs